VincentBean/ESP8266-Serial-Remote-Syslog/README.md

 ## Usage / Setup

-CLone this repo and modify the `main.cpp`:
+Clone this repo and modify the `main.cpp`:
 ```c
 #define SSID ""
 #define PASS ""